-Why you should care about gene sequencing of the wheat genome?
+Why should you care about the gene sequencing of the wheat genome?

 Archaeological records place the earliest cultivation of wheat at 9600 BCE.
-Today, wheat is one of the most widely grown food-crop in the world (220.4 million hectares, 2014) and 67% of the wheat is used for human consumption.
-Being a major crop, it is essential to maintain a sustainable growth of the wheat in order to meet the demands of a growing population.
+Today, wheat is one of the most widely grown food crops in the world (220.4 million hectares, 2014), and 67% of the wheat is used for human consumption.
+It is essential to maintain the sustainable growth of the wheat to meet the demands of a growing population.
 Sequencing the wheat genome will allow selective growth of varieties of wheat suitable to each climate.
-This adaptation to local environment will lead to higher yields, and enhanced nutritional quality and sustainability.
+This adaptation to the local environment will lead to higher yields and enhanced nutritional quality and sustainability.

 Where can you access the wheat genome?

-IWGSC has made the entire genome freely and publicly available through their data repository hosted by URGI-INRA.
+IWGSC has made the entire genome freely and publicly available through its data repository hosted by URGI-INRA.
 The information has also been incorporated into EnsemblPlants and GrainGenes for further study and research.